 Fee Category 2021 2020

 Audit Fees(1) \$ 1,461,000 \$ 400,000

-Audit-Related Fees
+Audit-Related Fees -

 Tax Fees(2) 288,000

 All Other Fees(3) 161,000 264,000

 Total Fees \$ 1,622,000 \$ 952,000

-- (1) "Audit Fees" consist of aggregate fees for professional services provided in connection with the annual audit of our consolidated financial statements, the review of our quarterly consolidated financial statements, the preparation of the registration statement for our initial public offering, consultations on accounting matters directly related to the audit, and comfort letters, consents and assistance with and review of documents filed with the SEC. - "Tax Fees" consist of aggregate fees for tax compliance, tax advice and tax planning services, including transfer pricing services. - "All Other Fees" consist of aggregate fees billed for products and services provided by our independent registered public accounting firm other than those disclosed above, specifically related to services related to preparation and readiness for our initial public offering and other technical support services.
+(1) "Audit Fees" consist of aggregate fees for professional services provided in connection with the annual audit of our consolidated financial statements, the review of our quarterly consolidated financial statements, the preparation of the registration statement for our initial public offering, consultations on accounting matters directly related to the audit, and comfort letters, consents and assistance with and review of documents filed with the SEC.

+(3) "All Other Fees" consist of aggregate fees billed for products and services provided by our independent registered public accounting firm other than those disclosed above, specifically related to services related to preparation and readiness for our initial public offering and other technical support services.